nss-evening-cohort-04/cohort-coding-encyclopedia/0-RegEx.md

 //This will capture "http//" or "https//"
 //This will capture "www." or blank, and nothing else(like "msdn.")
-//This will capture any length of word following line 33
+//This will capture any length of word
 //This will capture ending ".com" only
 ```